flowenol/apple1serial/README.md

 Solder the "C" memory segment line near 74154 demultiplexer to the "T" signal line.
 Afterwards just put the board in right orientation (as marked on the PCB) in the Apple-1 expansion slot.
-Or you can use the port expander if the on board slot is already occupied:
+Or you can use the port expander if the on-board slot is already occupied:

 https://github.com/flowenol/Apple1ExpanderPcb